percona/everest-doc/docs/use/createBackups/create_new_database.md

 2. Click on the <i class="uil uil-ellipsis-h"></i> menu next to the database you want to replicate from, then click **Create DB from a backup**.
 The **Create database** dialogue box opens.

-3. On the **Create database** dialogue box, select the option **From a Point-in-time (PITR)**.
+3. On the **Create database** pop-up, select the option **From a Point-in-time (PITR)**.
 Click on the calendar icon and choose the specific time for which you would like to create the database.

     ![!image](../../images/create_db_from_pitr.png)